terra10/codefest_react4beginners/3ReactComponents.md

 Please note the render method must always return a single html root component.
 You can see this in the "MyName" component.
 It will return a single div containing two paragraph tags.

 ## Properties
-You can pass date from a parent to a child component using properties.
+You can pass data from a parent to a child component using properties.
 This is a one-way street, you can only pass data from the parent to the child, not the other way around.
 Consider the following example:
 ```javascript
 class App extends React.Component {